calaldees/TeachProgramming/book/BarCamp2024.md

 ### Stop using ...

+* Realtime manipuation of state - you can see and feel your code manifest into reality ... but
 * 'Games' to teach programming
   * The entirety of all of computing ... and the only think you can think of that has worth is trivially using it for entertainment.
 Thats lame.
   * Focusing on games alienate some demographics and trivializes the discipline.